haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 _Tip_: Try to find information about the prediction confidence at [https://alphafold.ebi.ac.uk/faq](https://alphafold.ebi.ac.uk/faq){:target="\_blank"}.
 A nice summary can also be found [here](https://www.rbvi.ucsf.edu/chimerax/data/pae-apr2022/pae.html){:target="\_blank"}.

-Pre-calculated AlphFold2 predictions are provided [here](Ab-Ag-AF2.zip){:target="\_blank"}.
-This archive contains the fives predicted models (the naming indicates the rank), figures (png) files (PAE, pLDDT, coverage) and json files containing the corresponding values (the last part of the json files report the ptm and iptm values).
+Pre-calculated AlphFold2 predictions are provided [here](abagtest_2d03e.result.zip){:target="\_blank"}.
+This archive contains the five predicted models (the naming indicates the rank), figures (png) files (PAE, pLDDT, coverage) and json files containing the corresponding values (the last part of the json files report the ptm and iptm values).

 <br>

 ### Analysis of the generated AF2 models

 While the notebook is running models will appear first under the `Run Prediction` section, colored both by chain and by pLDDT.